tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 Chocolate Cake: 873
 The max number of unique pastries that can be bought with $300 is: 2
 ```

+Notice the two error print outs.
+First error because the 'Chocolate Cake' pastry has a 'z' in it, and second
+error because the 'Blank Pastry' is of length 0

 ### Example 2
 Given the following input file: